Bisheshguragain/timetickr/DEPLOY_TO_GITHUB.md

 ## Step-by-Step Commands

-Open a terminal or command prompt in your project's root directory (the same directory where this file is located) and run the following commands one by one.
+Open a terminal or command prompt in your project's root directory on your computer (the same directory where this file is located) and run the following commands one by one.

 ---